chagunda/moleculAR/privacypolicy.md

 <strong>Privacy Policy</strong>
 </div>

-<p>MoleculAR built the MoleculAR app as a Free app.
+<p>MoleculAR has been developed as a Free app.
 This SERVICE is provided by MoleculAR at no cost and is intended for use as is.</p>

-<p>This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.</p>
+<p>This page aims to inform visitors regarding MoleculAR's policies concerning the collection, use, and disclosure of Personal Information for individuals who choose to use the Service.</p>

-<p>If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
-The Personal Information that I collect is used for providing and improving the Service.
-I will not use or share your information with anyone except as described in this Privacy Policy.</p>
+<p>Users who opt to use the Service agree to the collection and use of information as outlined in this policy.
+The Personal Information collected is utilized for providing and enhancing the Service.
+MoleculAR pledges not to use or share any user information except as explicitly described in this Privacy Policy.</p>

-<p>The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at MoleculAR unless otherwise defined in this Privacy Policy.</p>
+<p>The terminology used in this Privacy Policy aligns with the meanings in our Terms and Conditions, accessible at MoleculAR, unless specifically defined differently in this Privacy Policy.</p>
 <hr>

 <div style="text-align: left;">
 <strong>Information Collection and Use</strong>
 </div>

-<p>For this service, we collect no data.
-The app does use third party services that may collect information used to identify you.
-Privacy policies of third party service providers used by the app can be found here:
+<p>For this service, MoleculAR does not collect any data.
+However, please note that the app may utilize third-party services that could collect information to identify you.
+The privacy policies of third-party service providers used by the app can be found here:
  <li><a href="https://www.apple.com/legal/privacy/en-ww/">Apple Privacy Policy</a></li>
  <li><a href="https://policies.google.com/privacy?hl=en-US">Google Privacy & Terms</a></li></p>
 <hr>